yuri-sevatz/cyber_breach/README.md

 cyber_breach works by either taking a screenshot of a running game, or importing an image from a file.

-To run the OCR, cyber_breach detects:

-1. The buffer length
-2. The matrix length
-3. The sequence length(s)

-It then performs:

-- OCR on the detected boxes
-- Calculates a solution for the puzzle
-- Displays the result on-screen.

-The breach protocol must not already be started with any boxes clicked, although pre-INSTALLED sequences are automatically skipped when detected.

-The screenshot must also be **DISPLAYED IN 1080P**.  *(I am still working on support for different resolutions!)*

-**The screenshot must have nothing covering (A) THE MATRIX BOX, (B) THE BUFFER BOX, or (C) THE SEQUENCE BOX; including THE BLUE CURSOR or ANY WINDOW you used to run the solver**.
-Covering any other parts of Breach Protocol oither than the ones listed above is fine.

 ```
 Usage: cyber_breach.exe [-h] [--load INPUT] [--save OUTPUT]